awslabs/s3-connector-for-pytorch/s3torchbenchmarking/src/s3torchbenchmarking/dcp/README.md

 ### Purpose

+These benchmarks are designed to:

+1. Test the "save" mechanism of PyTorch DCP (`torch.distributed.checkpoint.save`);
-The benchmarks are designed to test the "save" and "load" mechanisms of PyTorch (`torch.distributed.checkpoint[save,load]`), and compare the s3torchconnector library performance vs. other libraries, like fsspec.
+2. Compare the performance of the s3torchconnector library against other libraries and local storage;
+3. Measure throughput (in MiB/s) and save times (in seconds).

 ### Usage